david-baylibre/repo-resource/README.md

 * `depth`: *Optional.* shallow clone with a history truncated to the specified number of commits.
     Defaults to full git clone for each project.

+* `jobs`: *Optional.* number of jobs to run in parallel (default: 0; based on number of CPU cores) Reduce this if you observe network errors.

 ### Example

 Resource configuration for a public project using repo (Android)